Lean and the Real Customer – Part 2

 Article by Mark Gregory:

-So engage the employee and it makes a difference to your customer which makes a difference to you profit.
+So engage the employee and it makes a difference to your customer which makes a difference to your profit.
 Not rocket science I hear you say!
 Agreed.
 So why don’t you do it then or worse why do you pretend you do it?

-A service culture at its heart must be an engaging culture; a culture where by every internal customer must be engaged as a whole person.
+A service culture at its heart must be an engaging culture; a culture whereby every internal customer must be engaged as a whole person.
 This means equipping our people managers and leaders to think and behave differently and use the lean tools as customer service tools.
-When I help organisations embed a lean philosophy my advice is generally think of the lean tools as an engagement vehicle and the improvement interventions as an opportunity to engender greater levels of employee engagement first and improve the business secondly.
+When I help organisations embed a lean philosophy my advice is generally to think of the lean tools as an engagement vehicle and the improvement interventions as an opportunity to engender greater levels of employee engagement first and improve the business secondly.
 When we do this we obtain more of the whole person.
 The more we tap the whole person, the individual, the more engagement we obtain.
 Back to the Sears proposition.

 For those of you that are still not quite there and are thinking, “that’s not the real world the answer is simple, if you are not careful the internal customer is only doing what you want on the outside and my experience suggests what’s on the inside eventually appears on the outside.
 I am not saying this is easy as those who have tried leadership and engagement will tell you it is relentless and unforgiving, but we should be familiar with this as that’s what customer loyalty is like.